-Allotment funding amounts are determined by the TEA with regard to a campus's rural status and highneed status with a formula which takes into account the level of socio-economic need of students on the campus.
+Allotment funding amounts are determined by the TEA concerning a campus's rural status and high-need status with a formula that considers the level of socio-economic need of students on the campus.
 Given that a school's student enrollment changes yearly, the campus's socio-economic tier will be recalculated annually.
-As a reminder, this calculation uses the home address of the student that attends a particular campus.
+As a reminder, this calculation uses the home address of the student who attends a particular campus.
 Allotment funds for each designated teacher will be based on the campus, and not the individual students assigned to the designated teacher.
 The current allotment funding amounts can be found at https://tiatexas.org/teacher-incentive-allotment-funding-map/.